 - Warwick castle is easily accessed by car off of the M40.
-The castle can also be reached by taking a train to Warwick Station and, according the the official website, is just a 15 minute walk away.
+The castle can also be reached by taking a train to Warwick Station and, according to the the official website, is just a 15-minute walk away.
 Combined rail and admission tickets are available.

 Like this post?
 Please share it on social media using the share buttons below!